At least one dead after small plane crashes on Big Creek Greenway in Alpharetta - NewsBreak

 Police said the small single-engine plane crashed in a remote area north of Kimball Bridge Road around 1:15 p.m.

-The plane was in its initial approach into DeKalb-Peachtree Airport, according to the NTSB.
+The plane was in its initial approach into DeKalb-Peachtree Airport, according to the National Transportation Safety Board.
 The plane was a Beech BE58 model.

 Two people were onboard.
 It’s unclear if both people were killed.